CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 -The CIDR block must not be the same or larger than the CIDR range of a route in any of the VPC route tables.
 For example, if you have a route with a destination of 10.0.0.0/24 to a virtual private gateway, you cannot associate a CIDR block of the same range or larger.
 However, you can associate a CIDR block of 10.0.0.0/25 or smaller.
 -The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.

+IPv4 CIDR block size should be between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
+The first four IP addresses and the last IP address in each subnet CIDR block are NOT available for you to use, and cannot be assigned to an instance.

+If you’re using AWS Direct Connect to connect to multiple VPCs through a direct connect gateway, the VPCs that are associated with the direct connect gateway must not have overlapping CIDR blocks.

+## Subnet Routing
+Each subnet must be associated with a route table, which specifies the allowed routes for outbound traffic leaving the subnet.
+Every subnet that you create is automatically associated with the main route table for the VPC.
+You can change the association, and you can change the contents of the main route table.
+You can allow an instance in your VPC to initiate outbound connections to the internet over IPv4 but prevent unsolicited inbound connections from the internet using a NAT gateway or NAT instance.
+To initiate outbound-only communication to the internet over IPv6, you can use an egress-only internet gateway

+## Subnet Security
+### `Security Groups`s — control inbound and outbound traffic for your `instances`
+You can associate one or more (up to five) security groups to an instance in your VPC.
+If you don’t specify a security group, the instance automatically belongs to the default security group.
+When you create a security group, it has no inbound rules.
+By default, it includes an outbound rule that allows all outbound traffic.
+### Security groups are associated with network interfaces.
+`Network Access Control Lists` — control inbound and outbound traffic for your `subnets` Each subnet in your VPC must be associated with a network ACL.
+If none is associated, automatically associated with the default network ACL.
+You can associate a network ACL with multiple subnets; however, a subnet can be associated with only one network ACL at a time.
+A network ACL contains a numbered list of rules that is evaluated in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL.
+The default network ACL is configured to allow all traffic to flow in and out of the subnets to which it is associated.

+Amazon security groups and network ACLs don’t filter traffic to or from link-local addresses or AWS-reserved IPv4 addresses.
+Flow logs do not capture IP traffic to or from these addresses.

+### Security Group vs NetACL

+- Security group operates at the instance level while NetACL at the subnet level
+- Security group support allow rules only while ACL allows rules and deny rules
+- Security group is stateful, return traffic is automatcially allowed, regardless of any rules.
+While ACL is stateless, return traffic must be explicitely allowed by rules
+- Security group evalaute all rules before deciding whether to allow traffic, while ACL process rules in number order when deciding whether to allow traffic.
+- Security group appiles to an insatnce only while ACL appies to all instances in teh subect it's associated with.

+## VPC NetACL
+A network access control list (ACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.

+Network ACL Rules are evaluated by rule number, `from lowest to highest`, and `executed immediately when a matching allow/deny rule is found`s.

+### Internet access
+To enable access to or from the Internet for instances in a VPC subnet, you must do the following:
+- Attach an Internet Gateway to your VPC
+- Ensure that your subnet’s route table points to the Internet Gateway.
+- Ensure that instances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address, or IPv6 address).
+- Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance

+## NAT
+Enable instances in a private subnet to connect to the internet or other AWS services, but prevent the internet from initiating connections with the instances.
+NAT Gateways
+You must specify the public subnet in which the NAT gateway should reside.
+You must specify an Elastic IP address to associate with the NAT gateway when you create it.

+## Accessing a Corporate or Home Network
+You can optionally connect your VPC to your own corporate data center using an IPsec AWS managed VPN connection, making the AWS Cloud an extension of your data center.
+A VPN connection consists of:
+- a virtual private gateway (which is the VPN concentrator on the Amazon side of the VPN connection) attached to your VPC.
+- a customer gateway (which is a physical device or software appliance on your side of the VPN connection) located in your data center.

+By default, instances that you launch into a virtual private cloud (VPC) can't communicate with your own network.
+You can enable access to your network from your VPC by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, and creating an AWS managed VPN connection.

+Although the term VPN connection is a general term, in the Amazon VPC documentation, a VPN connection refers to the connection between your VPC and your own network.
+AWS supports Internet Protocol security (IPsec) VPN connections.

+A customer gateway is a physical device or software application on your side of the VPN connection.

+To create a VPN connection, you must create a customer gateway resource in AWS, which provides information to AWS about your customer gateway device.
+Next, you have to set up an Internet-routable IP address (static) of the customer gateway's external interface.

+The following diagram illustrates single VPN connections.
+The VPC has an attached virtual private gateway, and your remote network includes a customer gateway, which you must configure to enable the VPN connection.
+You set up the routing so that any traffic from the VPC bound for your network is routed to the virtual private gateway.

+## AWS PrivateLink
+It enables you to privately connect your VPC to supported AWS services, services hosted by other AWS accounts (VPC endpoint services), and supported AWS Marketplace partner services.
+You do not require an internet gateway, NAT device, public IP address, AWS Direct Connect connection, or VPN connection to communicate with the service.
+Traffic between your VPC and the service does not leave the Amazon network.

+You can create a VPC peering connection between your VPCs, or with a VPC in another AWS account, and enable routing of traffic between the VPCs using private IP addresses.
+You cannot create a VPC peering connection between VPCs that have overlapping CIDR blocks.

+Applications in an Amazon VPC can securely access AWS PrivateLink endpoints across VPC peering connections.
+The support of VPC peering by AWS PrivateLink makes it possible for customers to privately connect to a service even if that service’s endpoint resides in a different Amazon VPC that is connected using VPC peering.
+AWS PrivateLink endpoints can now be accessed across both intra- and inter-region VPC peering connections.

+## HA for VPN
+ You can do the following to provide a highly available, fault-tolerant network connection:

+- Establish a hardware VPN over the Internet between the VPC and the on-premises network.
+- Establish another AWS Direct Connect connection and private virtual interface in the same AWS region.

+## Q&A
+First, the Network ACL should be properly set to allow communication between the two subnets.
+The security group should also be properly configured so that your web server can communicate with the database server.
+Hence, options 1 and 4 are the correct answers:

+Check if all security groups are set to allow the application host to communicate to the database on the right port and protocol.
+Check the Network ACL if it allows communication between the two subnets.

+Option 2 is incorrect because the EC2 instances do not need to be of the same class in order to communicate with each other.

+Option 3 is incorrect because an Internet gateway is primarily used to communicate to the Internet.

+Option 5 is incorrect because Placement Group is mainly used to provide low-latency network performance necessary for tightly-coupled node-to-node communication.

 # AWS WAF